mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples/TIM/TIM_TimeBase/readme.txt

   - STM32F072RB-Nucleo RevC Set-up
-    - Use LED2 connected to PA.05 pin and connect them on an oscilloscope to show the Time Base signal.
+    - Use LED2 connected to PA.05 pin and connect them on an oscilloscope to show the Timebase signal.

 @par How to use it ?